Skip to content

 The Evidence

-of participants in group CBT no longer met diagnostic criteria after treatment.
-Community-based approaches work.
+of participants in one group CBT trial no longer met diagnostic criteria after treatment.
+Encouraging, not a universal promise.

 Jager et al., 2021